Superman Movieverse Archive Grammar Guide

 RIGHT: "I saw Lex Luthor today," she said.

-- When dialogue is not followed by a speech verb, the sentence ends with the end of dialogue and a new sentence begins.
+- When dialog is not followed by a speech verb, the sentence ends with the end of dialog and a new sentence begins.

 WRONG: "I saw Lex Luthor today," she avoided Clark's gaze.